EPCCed/2023-12-07_ARCHER2PackageIntro_Online/_episodes/01-connecting.md

 * [Connecting to ARCHER2](https://docs.archer2.ac.uk/user-guide/connecting/)

 > ## Log in to ARCHER2
-> Once you have managed to setup your SSH key pair and have retrieved your initial password from
+> Once you have managed to setup your TOTP and SSH key pair try to log into ARCHER2 for the
-> SAFE, try to log into ARCHER2 for the first time using the command:
+> first time using the command:
 >
 > ```
 > ssh -i /path/to/sshkey username@login.archer2.ac.uk
 > ```
 >
-> The first time you login, you will be prompted to change your password.
-You will need
-> to enter your initial password from SAFE again (this will be referred to as your LDAP
-> password).
-Once you have entered this, you will be prompted to choose a new password
-> which you must enter twice.
 {: .challenge}

 ## Data transfer services: scp, rsync